FahimehK/project-benson/README.md

 ### *Methods/Write-Up:*

-We should target high-income earners with a bachelor’s degree or higher.
-We assume those with a higher income will be more willing/able to donate.
-While both males and females may be interested in the cause, we should primarily target females considering the company in question.
-We should target those working for tech companies in the area.
-We should focus on marketing the event in the Spring season leading up to summer (March - May).

 Possible ways to address the problem:
-Determine the busiest stations within a set collection period.
+1. Determine the busiest stations within a set collection period.
-Determine time of day with highest traffic per station.
+2. Determine time of day with highest traffic per station.
+3. Look at housing value data in zip codes near stations to determine high-income earners.
+4. Determine the presence of other tech companies in the areas near strations.
-Determine the demographic information for each station (focusing on those who will attend the gala and contribute to their cause).
+5. Determine the demographic information for each station (focusing on those who will attend the gala and contribute to their cause).
-Determine the presence of other tech companies in the areas near strations.
-Benchmark promotional periods for other conventions.
+6. Benchmark promotional periods for other conventions.
-Look at housing value data in zip codes near stations to determine high-income earners.

-We need to convert the date into a standard date time object by day of the week.
+7. We need to convert the date into a standard date time object by day of the week.

 ### *Working Steps:*